derekburgess/jaws/README.md

 ### Experimental JAWS Docker Container

-The docker-compose file in the /jaws/jaws/cage directory is currently a work in progress...
+The docker-compose file in the /jaws/jaws/ocean directory is currently a work in progress...

 From the /jaws/jaws directory run:

 `docker-compose up`

-Once the cage-jaws container is running, run:
+Once the ocean-jaws container is running, run:

 `docker ps`